antronerds/r2-tutorials/docs/One_Gene_View.md

 >*Note: The dotsize does not scale with 'arrow' and 'triangle' method.*
 ---------------

 Another often used feature is the **Vector (SVG) output** option.
 The vector imagesz or often used in manuscripts.
 Click on the + sign on the right of the tab to unfold the 'More Settings' tab, where you can find a dropdown next to the 'Vector (SVG) output' setting.
-When the dropdown is set to "True", and after a click on the button 'Adjust Settings', a link appears above the 'Adjustable Settings' panel, that you can right-click to save the vector image to your computer.
+When the dropdown is set to "True", and after a click on the button 'Submit', a link appears above the 'Adjustable Settings' panel, that you can right-click to save the vector image to your computer.
 SVG vector images can be manipulated in any vector graphics software, such as Illustrator, GIMP or Inkscape.

 ![](_static/images/Onegeneview/OneGene_adjustablesettings_svg.png "Figure 7: Obtain a vector (SVG) image of your graph")